Updated: March 24, 2026

 - Reception and analysis fee: €95

-D2 Visa: For entrepreneurs
+D2 Visa: Entrepreneur Visa

-There is no minimum requirement for the D2 Visa, although you will need to demonstrate sufficient funds to establish and run your business and your livelihood for one year.
+There is no minimum requirement for the Portugal D2 Visa, although you will need to demonstrate sufficient funds to establish and run your business and your livelihood for one year.
 You will need to show your business plan outlining your proposed venture.

 - Visa conditions: Four months, extended to two years with an application for a residency permit